hxrshdeepsingh/Aurora-Framework/readme.md

 A socket server that fulfills three primary functions:
 - Functioning as a control server.
 - Accepting target connections.
-- Receiving data from these targets.
+- Receiving data from these targets `.txt files` .

 ## Server Structure